CPC Definition - Subclass G06N

 This place covers:

-Inference system that starts with the available data and makes inferences to derive more data. the inferences are performed forwards towards a goal by repetitive application of the modus ponens.
+Inference or reasoning that starts with the available data and makes inferences to derive more data.
+The inferences are performed forwards towards a goal by repetitive application of the modus ponens.

 In patent documents, the following words/expressions are often used as synonyms: